mestery/k8s-ovn-vagrant/README.md

 WARNING
 =======

-THIS IS DEPRECATED.
+**THIS IS DEPRECATED.**

-This has been merged into the [ovn-kubernetes repo][https://github.com/openvswitch/ovn-kubernetes/tree/master/vagrant].
+This has been merged into the [ovn-kubernetes repo](https://github.com/openvswitch/ovn-kubernetes/tree/master/vagrant).

 Kubernetes and OVN
 ==================